HwWobbe/HwWobbe.github.io/README.md

 # 2024-12:
 ## The resurection.
-This may have started as a place to srore a TwH file.
+This may have started as a place to store a TwH file.
 - investigate that before created a cluttered Meld
   - also investigate Synching to the local copy,
     - seems easy, but take time to ensure the updates are satisfactory - correct and timely